 Didactics

-Fellows will take graduate coursework and earn a Capstone Certificate in Clinical and Health Informatics, with the option to continue to a master’s degree.
+Fellows will take graduate coursework through UW–Madison, with the option to apply those credits towards a graduate degree.

 Each fellow will lead initiatives in workflow improvement, quality improvement and complete a large capstone project.